 Datong is the perfect place to stay if you are travelling on a shoestring budget.
 It is located just north of Zhongzheng and remains very central to explore Taipei’s many destinations.

-And now onto the fun stuff … here are the best places to visit in Taipei:
+And now onto the fun stuff …my top picks for where to go in Taipei:

 These are the BEST Places to Visit in Taipei!